 In recent times, social media has become so big that there are over 500 million people who have Facebook and Twitter has an estimated 200 million users.
 The sheer amount of people who rely on these sites every day is quite clear.
 Twitter has a large amount of celebrity users who are “followed” by fans in order to see what they are doing.
 Sports stars are quite prominent on Twitter with footballers such as Rio Ferdinand, Robbie Savage and even Kenny Dalglish has become part of the Twitter revolution.
+Twitter, the micro blogging platform, where people tweet and share any information, is ever growing and developing fast.
+But what’s your Twitter strategy?
+If you master a Galaxy Marketing strategy, your business will grow and so it is important that we understand the importance of increasing Twitter followers.
+You just need to play well in this game of Twitter marketing!
+Having a huge fan following on Twitter is just a reflection of your brand’s popularity online.
+Having a high number of Twitter followers has its own advantages for your brand and business.
+So strategize keeping in mind as to how to gain Twitter followers over time.

 There have been instances where footballers have vented their fury after a game that has not gone their way.
 The first of any such instance was that of Ryan Babel, who was playing with Liverpool at the time, when they were defeated by rivals Manchester United.
 He posted a mock-up picture of referee Howard Webb in a Manchester United jersey.
 Babel was fined £10,000 by the Football Association and later apologised.